cpske/ISP/feedback/suspicious-code.md

         return HttpResponseRedirect(reverse('polls:results', args=(question_id,)))
 ```

-## Chananya - logic is poor and complex, multiple calls to configure() same as others
+## Chananya - multiple calls to configure() same as others

-## Similar views code in several students' files: Chananya, Jirawadee, Kasadit,
+## Similar configure() code in Chananya, Jirawadee, Kasadit

-Several students wrote this function nearly identically:
+Several students wrote this function nearly identically.

+It is better to configure logging in `settings.py` instead of
+in views.

 ```python
 def configure():